Guitar Anatomy Including Parts, String Labels, Fret Numbering & More! (Infographics)

 Tonewood selections for the body of a guitar are important to consider since it contributes to acoustic sound.

-Parts of an Acoustic Guitar
+Parts of Acoustic Guitars

-Parts of an Acoustic Guitar
+Parts of Acoustic Guitars

 • Heel